gerikzatorski/Baxter-Checkers-ME495_2016/README.md

 This will run all nodes, getting Baxter ready to play.
 The user will see the camera image, an image showing where Baxter sees red, an output terminal from the IK solver indicating whether or not valid solutions were found, and a main terminal where the user inputs the human moves.

+NOTE: the IK node used in this project (ik_service_client.py) is the IK service from the baxter examples provided by Rethink Robotics.
+The only modification that was made was that, once the solver solves the IK and finds a solution, *set_joint_positions* was called to get Baxter to move to the position found by the solver.
+In future iterations, we intend to write a more robust IK node that iteratively calls Baxter's IK service, adds noise to the start and target positions, and calculates a series of poses between start and goal positions in order to make it more likely for a solution to be found.
+Alternatively, we could figure out how to incorporate MoveIt into our project for more reliable moves.

 ###Performance
 Baxter's newly discovered proficiency at playing checkers is the product of a harmonious marriage between the checkers logic and image recognition scripts.
 While [checkers_stretch.py] shoulders the bulk of the "intelligence" needed for Baxter to follow the rules of checkers, recognize kinging, and execute double jump moves, [center_detection.py] is what helps the robot target specific pieces to move.